cmbu-tmm-sites/learncodestream/content/Learn in 5/Publishing Preserved Artifacts/index.md

 ---
 title: "Publishing Preserved Artifacts"
+date: "14/04/2021"
+aliases:
+  - "/getting-started/publishing-preserved-artifacts/"
 ---

-With the [CI task](/Pipelines/Tasks/CI/) in a Code Stream Pipeline, it's possible to [Preserve Artifacts](/Pipelines/Tasks/CI/#preserve-artifacts) - any file that you want to persist beyond the lifetime of a [Pipeline Execution](/Executions/) can be added to the Preserve Artifacts field.
-These preserved artifacts are stored on the Shared Path on the [Docker Host](/Configure/Endpoints/Docker/), which you can access later using the file path specified in the CI task outputs.
-One of the issues with this is that the Shared Path is also where the pipeline execution logs are kept, which may contain sensitive information if you're not using [Secret Variables](/Configure/variables/), and to deliver a preserved file to an end user you may need to grant SSH access to your host - not ideal.
+With the [CI task](/pipelines/tasks/ci) in a Code Stream Pipeline, it's possible to [Preserve Artifacts](/pipelines/tasks/ci/#preserve-artifacts) - any file that you want to persist beyond the lifetime of a [Pipeline Execution](/executions) can be added to the Preserve Artifacts field.
+These preserved artifacts are stored on the Shared Path on the [Docker Host](/configure/endpoints/docker), which you can access later using the file path specified in the CI task outputs.
+One of the issues with this is that the Shared Path is also where the pipeline execution logs are kept, which may contain sensitive information if you're not using [Secret Variables](/configure/variables), and to deliver a preserved file to an end user you may need to grant SSH access to your host - not ideal.

 In order allow my end users to download a preserved artifact without granting them SSH access to my Docker host, I will publish the Shared Path using NGINX.